iamprayush/Stanford-Algorithms/README.md

 # Stanford-Algorithms

-This is my implementation of all the algorithms covered in the MOOC, Stanford Algorithms.
+This is my implementation and short descriptions of all (_almost!_) the algorithms covered in the MOOC, Stanford Algorithms.
 These algorithms have been implemented in python.

 ## Part 1: Divide and Conquer Algorithms